 | || || Pursue options for collaborating with other multi-national player(s) of repute |

 |Sourcing Risk || Dependence on a few vendors for certain components || Vendor relationship building |

 | || || Enhancing vendor base both locally as well as overseas |

-| || || Leveraging strength of combined entity |
+| || || Leveraging collective bargaining capability of the group |

 |Pricing risk || Year-on-Year price reduction expectation || Utilisation of existing assets optimal investment assumptions and reduced cost of operations |

 | || Price recovery due to dependence on a few OEMs || Value engineering and value analysis in business re-engineering process |

 | || || Claims from customer for lower volumes |